dmarker/bong-patches/README.md

 The second was not written by me, it was a bug I caused/exposed with my first patch.
 The bug was mentioned and discussed in the same review [D44615][20] as it broke automated tests.

+There is one more you patch you need for FreeBSD-14 if you build your world without jail support (EINCONCEIVABLE!): [685e60e][33].
+Sigh, that makes 100% of my commits to date required a follow on fix for something I feel like I should have caught myself.

 The examples in [bong-utils][11] assume you have [86a6393][30] and [46f38a6][31].
 The `jeiface` utility in [bong-utils][11] assumes you have [72d01e6][32].
 Which you